Estimated reading time: 5 minutes

 A male crested gecko can show the first signs of sexual maturity when they weigh about 0.7 ounces (21 grams) and have a length of about 3 inches (7.5 cm).
-At that point, your male crestie will develop the hemipenal areas, which show as bulges behind the vent.
+Your male crestie will develop the hemipenal areas, which show as bulges behind the vent.
 These bulges are caused by the two hemipenes that grow larger when sexually mature.

-A female crested gecko won’t really show visible signs of sexual maturity.
+A female crested gecko won’t show visible signs of sexual maturity.
 Although some argue that a female crestie can start breeding at the age of eight to nine months, it’s recommended to wait until she weighs 40 grams or more.
-Most female cresties will weigh this much when they’re two years, although depending on the individual and diet this can vary.
+Most female cresties will weigh this much when they’re two years, although this can vary depending on the individual and diet.

 Why do crested geckos need to be fully grown?

 Male crested geckos need to be mature enough to produce viable sperm.
-Besides that, they need to be large enough to be able to chase and mount the female and not get hurt when the female bites him back.
+Besides that, they need to be large enough to chase and mount the female and not get hurt when the female bites him back.
 The weight of a male crestie won’t change a lot during the mating season because they don’t need to carry and lay eggs.
-A male also won’t change it’s eating habits during this season.
+A male also won’t change his eating habits during this season.

-A female crested gecko needs to be large enough and have enough weight to be able to carry and lay the eggs.
-This process takes up a lot of her own resources, like fat and calcium.
+A female crested gecko needs to be large enough and have enough weight to carry and lay the eggs.
+This process takes up a lot of her resources, like fat and calcium.
 A female might eat less and lose a little weight.
-When a female has a good starting weight this won’t be a problem.
-When your gecko is deficient in nutrients the metabolic bone disease can develop while laying eggs.
+This won’t be a problem when a female has a good starting weight.
+When your gecko is deficient in nutrients, metabolic bone disease can develop while laying eggs.

 The Mating Process

 Crested geckos don’t need a lot to start the mating process.
-The only two prerequisites that you need to keep in mind are that your male and female crested gecko are sexually mature and that they’re healthy.
+The only two prerequisites that you need to keep in mind are that your male and female crested geckos are sexually mature and healthy.

 When you introduce a male to a female, the male will usually start the mating process without hesitation.
-It can take a few days but can easily happen within a few hours.
-Usually, the mating process will take place at night because they’re more active (being crepuscular/nocturnal creatures).
+It can take a few days but can quickly happen within a few hours.
+Usually, the mating process will occur at night because they’re more active (crepuscular/nocturnal creatures).

 Male crested geckos can get quite aggressive against females when mating.
-A male will chase the female around the vivarium and will subdue the female by holding the back of her neck in its mouth.
-They will bite several times in the head of the female (more specific the crests) which will cause bite marks.
-The male will also emit certain vocalizations that sound like squeaks and squawks.
+A male will chase the female around the vivarium and subdue the female by holding the back of her neck in its mouth.
+They might bite several times in the female’s head (more specific the crests), which will cause bite marks.
+The male will also emit distinct vocalizations that sound like squeaks and squawks.

 The mating itself happens when the male aligns his body parallel to the female crested gecko.
 He then will put one of his two hemipenes, his reproductive organs, into the cloacal opening and deposit his sperm.
 This copulation will last a few minutes although it can last longer.

-When the mating is over the male will dismount the female.
-It’s possible for you to see something pink or red hanging out of the vent of your male crestie.
+When the mating is over, the male will dismount the female.
+You can see something pink or red hanging out of the vent of your male crestie.
 This is the hemipenis, which will usually retract shortly after mating.